|Project title||Sector||SCP practice|

 The information in the country profiles herein have been obtained through research with firsthand and secondhand sources.
 The information presented herein cannot be considered as official policy of governments or other official bodies.
 The SWITCH-Asia Programme cannot be held responsible for the content of the sites to which it provides links or for the availability of servers or links.
 Information is being continuously updated in order to maintain an up to date country profile.
 If you would like to contribute information for this profile or have any further comments, please send an email to: SWITCH-PSC@unep.org

-The bulk of financing activities are in housing development projects for the people.
-In reality, green finance is still far off the grid as far as development financing institutions in Sri Lanka are concerned.
+- The bulk of financing activities are earmarked for housing development projects.
+Green finance is still far off the grid as far as development-financing institutions in Sri Lanka are concerned.

-Among the more promising green financing schemes in the country is the Energy Loans of the DFCC funded by the European Investment Bank (EIB) through the Government of Sri Lanka, for investments in renewable energy (RE) generation and energy efficiency projects.
+- Among the more promising green financing schemes in the country is the Energy Loans of the DFCC funded by the European Investment Bank (EIB) through the Government of Sri Lanka, for investments in renewable energy (RE) generation and energy efficiency projects.
 Targeted energy savings are at least 20%.
-Eligible RE projects are in hydro, wind, solar, bio-mass and geo-thermal energy.
-Between 2002 and 2007, DFCC also implemented the World Bank assisted Renewable Energy for Rural Economic Development (RERED) Project for the financing of hydro, solar PV, wind and biomass renewable energy technologies in rural areas.
+Eligible RE projects identified are in hydro, wind, solar, bio-mass, and geo-thermal energy.

-There is also the financing by private individuals of community-based green projects in remote villages to encourage farmer communities to turn away from conventional types of agriculture and environmentally unfriendly livelihood (e.g. cutting down trees for fuel and timber, setting fire to forests, especially in watershed areas for Chena cultivation, and commercial exploitation of land for mass cultivation of food crops leading to soil erosion).
+- There is also some financing by private individuals of community-based green projects in remote villages to encourage farmer communities to turn away from conventional types of agriculture and environmentally unfriendly livelihoods.

 Main institutions providing Green Finance